Man With Rare Regurgitation 'Superpower' Is 'One Of Only Eight In The World'

 Kieron The Mighty - a 37-year-old performer and artist from the West Country - discovered his ability as a child, but has since been examined by doctors in an x-ray machine, and they couldn't really explain his remarkable talent.

-Now, he exhibits his considerable powers on TikTok, and it isn't just the doctors that are baffled anymore.
+Now, he exhibits his 'superpower' - as he calls it - on TikTok, and it isn't just the doctors that are baffled anymore.

 Before we get into it, this isn't a magic trick, nor is it simply vomiting, it's something different to that, and there are seriously few people who can perform in this way.

-Speaking to LADbible, Kieron explained: "It is very rare.
+Kieron - who across various platforms with his 'superhuman' feats - explained: "It is very rare.
 I'm one of eight known in the world, from what I know.

 "From my research I've collected pretty much anyone I could find that has the ability, but there are different ways of knowing if someone is a magician or not.